 The Sandhogs features Thomas Kelly, a former miner who now works as a television writer and producer.
 Kelly's TV credits include "The Black Donnellys," "Borgia," "Blue Bloods," and "Copper."

-The following are a selection of quotes from the documentary:
+The following is a selection of quotes from the documentary:

 "It was the kind of job where only the hungriest would go anywhere near it.
 The Irish kind of made it their own.
 The Irish seemed to have an obsession with being the hardest workers, doing the most dangerous jobs.
 It was like a fierce competition between gangs."

 "We used to have a rule of thumb: a man a mile.
-For every mile of tunnel, you'd end up with a dead tunnel-man."
+For every mile of the tunnel, you'd end up with a dead tunnel man."